Snowy Mountain

 Snowy Mountain in winter

 This is a great snowshoe if you are looking for a challenge, but is not recommended for beginners.
+Due to terrain, the trail is not recommended for cross-country skiing.
 While packed out regularly and rather quickly after a good snowstorm, the steep terrain still makes this a tough winter ascent.
-Additional traction devices should be carried for the steeper sections.
+Microspikes should be carried for the steeper sections, and be prepared for all winter conditions.

 Contact Us